 - Template for Certificate of Authorisation (Sample Word form for replacement of names, logo, etc with computer before printing)

 As part of the authorisation the incumbent and Eucharistic minister will agree a pattern of review.
 It is strongly recommended that parishes continue the current practice of authorising the ministry for a five-year period with a full review at the five-year mark of whether both parties wish for a further period of authorisation.

 Parishes are strongly encouraged to bring together all those who participate in leading parts of the church’s public worship, at least once a year, for an evening that might include mutual prayer, thanksgiving and an opportunity for reflection on the worship of the church.
 This can sometimes feed very helpfully into further reflection by the ministry team and others.
 Stewards / welcomers, readers, intercessors and Eucharistic Ministers are obvious people to bring together for this reflection.

 Deanery celebrations of ministry, which have typically happened annually, should still be occasions of affirmation, celebration, mutual support and developing a sense of participation in the wider mission and mission of the church in the locality.
-While it will no longer be necessary for Rural or Area Deans to sign people’s authorisations, this can be an opportunity to focus the celebration more on relationships and collaboration in ministry, and remove a burden of administrative bureaucracy.
+While it will no longer be necessary for Area Deans to sign people’s authorisations, this can be an opportunity to focus the celebration more on relationships and collaboration in ministry, and remove a burden of administrative bureaucracy.

 Download a version of this page, as emailed out to all clergy, with additional appendices.